-Vidya Tikku has served as Vice President with BNAN since 2005, responsible for development and special projects.
+Vidya Tikku is Interim Director, she has served as Vice President with BNAN since 2005, responsible for development and special projects.
 She came to BNAN after working as Program Manager for the City of San Francisco Neighborhood Parks Council, and Program Manager for the Sustainable Living program in India.
 Vidya earned her certificate in Enterprise Management, IIT, India, and her Masters in Urban Design & Architecture from Washington University in St. Louis, Missouri.

 Dana Staley (Chepulis) joined BNAN in January 2013 as the South End and Lower Roxbury Garden Coordinator.
 Dana will work closely with the newly formed South End and Lower Roxbury Garden Council to offer support and resources to the gardeners of the 16 community gardens in the South End and Lower Roxbury.
 Before joining BNAN, Dana worked for two and a half years as a youth worker in Dorchester at The Boston Project Ministries.
 Her focus was to empower youth and adults by building and maintaining multiple green space and community gardens with neighbors in the Codman Square area, as well as to offer educational life and job skill training through Boston Projects teen employment programs.
 She is a former Americorps member as well as a graduate of BNANís Master Urban Gardener program.
 Dana has a Bachelorís degree in Communication Studies from Liberty University.